<?xml version="1.0" encoding="UTF-8"?>

 <title>MCP Architecture Explained: STDIO, SSE Transport and What Makes It Tick</title>

-<guid isPermaLink="true">https://stevengonsalvez.com/blog/productivity-series/04-MCP/exploring-mcp-ecosystem-under-the-hood</guid>
+<guid isPermaLink="true">https://stevengonsalvez.com/blog/exploring-mcp-ecosystem-under-the-hood</guid>

 <pubDate>Mon, 05 May 2025 18:29:17 GMT</pubDate>

-<description>How Model Context Protocol actually works under the hood, from function calling and JSON-RPC to STDIO vs SSE transport, OAuth 2.1, and the enterprise gaps nobody talks about.</description>
+<description>MCP architecture deep dive 2025.
+How Model Context Protocol works under the hood: function calling, JSON-RPC, STDIO vs SSE transport, streamable HTTP, OAuth 2.1 auth, and the enterprise security gaps nobody talks about.</description>

 <category>blog</category>